 A majority of landlords remain confident that the demand for rental properties around London will remain high.
 However, they are worried that regulations could lead to them being persecuted under the Immigration Act if they do not properly check a tenant’s right to rent.
 At LiFE, our letting and management service is built around the thorough checks we do for our landlords and by law, we can’t release the keys until we’ve done our Right-to-Rent check.

-While Brexit has been a created a lot of uncertainty around the country in general, it’s refreshing to see that both domestic and foreign landlords remain confident in London’s beautifully diverse property market.
+While Brexit has created a lot of uncertainty around the country in general, it’s refreshing to see that both domestic and foreign landlords remain confident in London’s beautifully diverse property market.

 Despite not seeming like the best time to be making huge investments, the capital is still an international business goliath.
 Besides, the low interest rate environment is only going to bring more benefits to landlords and tenants.

 Without context, Brexit uncertainty could sound like the market is starting to become unfavourable towards landlords, but that couldn’t be less true.
 London is a city of opportunity that brings millions from around the world to the doorsteps of the shops, sights and skyscrapers, and that won’t stop overnight.